BDC Hamburger Icon

 Most customers are aware of how easily sensitive information can be compromised, so they’re more cautious than ever.
 While many mobile payment users are excited about the technology and incentives like rewards and discounts, they’re also concerned about safety.

-Some mobile payments are using the near-field communication (NFC) chip technology, which offers a higher level of security because no card information is exchanged.
+Some mobile payments use near-field communication (NFC) chip technology, which offers a higher level of security because no card information is exchanged.
 This eliminates many fraud concerns and can put your customers more at ease.
+You can put up signage that explains to diners the security of paying this way.

 FYIDid you know